jokeyrhyme/jokeyrhyme.github.com/_posts/2014-02-17-1-jquery-library-size.md

 {{ page.summary }}

+_Note: this article was updated 2014-03-06, check below the conclusion_

 I've been reading [Secrets of the JavaScript Ninja](http://jsninja.com/), by [John Resig](http://ejohn.org/).
 It's a terrific read, and I highly recommend it.
 I have gained a deeper appreciation of the work that DOM libraries (like